Ménétrier's disease: Pathology

 With Ménétrier disease, the stomach is characterized by large, tortuous gastric folds in the fundus and body, with the antrum generally spared, giving the mucosa a cobblestone or cerebriform (brain-like) appearance.
 Histologically, the most characteristic feature is massive foveolar hyperplasia (hyperplasia of surface and glandular mucous cells).
 The glands are elongated with a corkscrew-like appearance and cystic dilation is common.
 Inflammation is usually only modest, although some cases show marked intraepithelial lymphocytosis.
 Diffuse or patchy glandular atrophy, evident as hypoplasia of parietal and chief cells, is typical.

 Although ICD-10 classifies it under "Other gastritis" (K29.6), and the lamina propria may contain mild chronic inflammatory infiltrate, Ménétrier disease is not considered a form of gastritis.
 It is rather considered one of the two most well understood hypertrophic gastropathies; the other being Zollinger–Ellison syndrome.

 Diagnosis

 The large folds of the stomach, as seen in Ménétrier disease, are easily detected by x-ray imaging following a barium meal or by endoscopic methods.
+Due to the thickened rugae folds, it is said to have a cerebriform (brain-like) appearance.
 Endoscopy with deep mucosal biopsy (and cytology) is required to establish the diagnosis and exclude other entities that may present similarly.
 A non-diagnostic biopsy may lead to a surgically obtained full-thickness biopsy to exclude malignancy.
 CMV and helicobacter pylori serology should be a part of the evaluation.

 Twenty-four-hour pH monitoring reveals hypochlorhydria or achlorhydria, and a chromium-labelled albumin test reveals increased GI protein loss.
 Serum gastrin levels will be within normal limits.

-Other possible causes (eg differential diagnosis) of large folds within the stomach include: Zollinger-Ellison syndrome, cancer, infection (cytomegalovirus/CMV, histoplasmosis, syphilis), and infiltrative disorders such as sarcoidosis.
+Other possible causes (e.g. differential diagnoses) of large folds within the stomach include: Zollinger-Ellison syndrome, cancer, cytomegalovirus infection, histoplasmosis, syphilis, and infiltrative disorders such as sarcoidosis.